d-corsi/eProVe/README.md

 *  **Luca Marzari** - luca.marzari@univr.it

 ## Reference
 [1] [Enumerating Safe Regions in Deep Neural Networks with Provable Probabilistic Guarantees](https://arxiv.org/abs/2308.09842).
-Marzari L., Corsi D., Marchesini E., Farinelli A., and Cicalese F., arXiv, 2023
+Marzari L., Corsi D., Marchesini E., Farinelli A., and Cicalese F., AAAI, 2024

 ### Citing the Paper:
 If you use our verifier in your work, please kindly cite our paper: